 CAN I MAKE THIS RECIPE ON THE STOVE TOP?

-If you don’t have access to an outdoor grill, you can make carne asada on the stovetop; warm oil in a cast-iron skillet over high heat.
-Sear the meat and cook the meat for about 5 to 7 minutes per side.
+If you don’t have access to an outdoor grill, make Carne Asada Tacos on the stovetop; begin by warming oil in a cast-iron skillet over high heat.
+Sear the meat and cook for 5 to 7 minutes per side.

 SERVING SUGGESTIONS